getyourway/flutter_gyw/README.md

 ### Step 1 : Scan for Bluetooth Device

 First you need to scan for the surrounding Bluetooth device.
-To do so, use the `Bluetoothmanager`
+To do so, use the `BluetoothManager` object.

 ```dart
 await BluetoothManager.instance.refreshDevices();